Alcàsser Girls: Aftermath

-Miguel Ricart was sentenced to 170 years in prison, but because at the time the maximum effective time a person could be in jail was 30 years, this was the maximum time he was expected to serve.
-Ricart was released from prison in 2013, after 21 years, following a ruling by the Court of Justice of the European Union that using the parot doctrine to disallow sentence reduction by good behaviour post conviction was against the principle that a prisoner's sentence cannot be increased retroactively.
+Miguel Ricart was sentenced to 170 years in prison; however, at the time, the maximum physical prison sentence was 30 years, and this was the most time he was expected to serve behind bars.
+He was later released in 2013, after 21 years, following a ruling by the Court of Justice of the European Union.
+The Court of Justice declared that using the Parot doctrine to prevent sentence reduction for good behaviour, post-conviction, was against the principle that a prisoner's sentence "cannot be increased retroactively".

-Shortly after his release, he disappeared from the spotlight.
-After living for some time in the south of France, he resurfaced in Madrid in 2020 when he was identified by the police while trying to buy drugs in a squat.
+Upon his release, Ricart disappeared from the spotlight, apparently living for some time in the South of France.
+He was later identified in Madrid in 2020, after being caught trying to buy illicit substances in a "squat" or "drughouse".

-The controversial trial of the two arrested suspects became a prime time showcase, featuring gruesome pictures of the teenagers' corpses, preceded by standard warnings to viewing audiences.